 What Is the Purpose of a Project Brief?

 The project brief does more than frame the project—it also acts as an effective communication tool.
 A strong project brief helps stakeholders, teams, designers and anyone involved in the project understand its requirements and goal.
 It’s a key document at the initiation of a project, in that it brings everyone together to serve a common end.

 It is not an exaggeration to say the project brief is the most crucial document to leading a successful project.
 It is here that you define the scope of the project and open the door to a conversation between all parties involved in getting to the goal most efficiently.

 In practical terms, the project brief will make clear what your client’s objectives are, who the target audience or market for the product or service is, and even the key competitors in that space.

 Because it’s such a fundamental document in any project, the project brief is created by the project manager.
 The project manager is responsible for creating the project plan and schedule, as well as managing resources, so it’s only natural that they are involved in the creation of the project brief as it will guide all those other project components.

-Once the vision is clear, project managers can refer back to older projects for historic data that can help guide the direction of this new project.
-Another resource is other project managers that have run similar projects and, of course, the team, who is assembled for their skills and experience.
+Once the vision is clear, project managers can refer back to older projects for historical data that can help guide the direction of this new project.
+Similarly, input from other project managers and project team members who have run similar projects can be very helpful.

 While the buck stops with the project manager, a lot of cooks are in this kitchen.
 The more research and preparation are done before the pencil hits the paper, the better the results, which will set the tone for the entire project that follows.